By: Snetu Karania (Asha Stanford)

-This was followed up an open session called – “Path Forward for Asha”.
+Following this was an open called “Path Forward for Asha”.
 Attendees asked questions to the Central Team and/or moderators from the brainstorming sessions.
 Listing a few important questions that came up – 1) If Asha decides to actively participate in activism, can it maintain its 501 C(3) status?
-2) How can chapters/stewards be held accountable for funding delays, 3) How can the Central Team effectively communicate with chapters and individual volunteers, 4) Does Asha need to re-define its Mission Statement, etc. There was a good amount of discussion related to each of the above and again, action items were assigned to volunteers who came forward to take up tasks.
+2) How can chapters/stewards be held accountable for funding delays?, 3) How can the Central Team effectively communicate with chapters and individual volunteers?
+4) Does Asha need to re-define its Mission Statement? etc. There was a good amount of discussion related to each of the above and again, action items were assigned to volunteers who came forward to take up tasks.

 The final talk of the day was about Junior Asha Seattle by Kavita Sharma.
 Kavita walked us through how the youth wing of Asha Seattle was founded and its primary goal – inculcating the spirit of volunteerism and compassion and awareness about the on-the-ground social challenges in the teenage kids who grow up in the US.
 It was heart-warming to see the dedication of the youth in the activities they do throughout the year and the growing interest in the Seattle area.
 Other attendees in the room were quite impressed by this initiative and showed interest in doing something similar at their individual chapters.